pow123/SWC_2018-02-25/SCW_Git-Github.md

 On branch master
 nothing to commit, working tree clean
 ```
 Everything is up to date!

-You can check the history of your commits:
+You can check the history of your commits with `git log`.
+This command lists all commits made to a repository in reverse chronological order.
+The listing for each commit includes the commit’s full identifier (which starts with the same characters as the short identifier printed by the git commit command earlier), the commit’s author, when it was created, and the log message Git was given when the commit was created:
 ```
 $ git log